dev9com/jasmine-matchers/README.md

 There is a short list of things I always put into my matcher messages:

+1. I should know which matcher failed by the message.
+Make each one unique.
-1. The actual and expected values must appear
+1. The actual and expected values must appear.
 1. The actual should always appear before the expected.
 Common convention avoids confusion.
-1. Using a `dump()` method to report the entire 'actual' object is wordy, but may save you from starting the debugger
+1. Using a `dump()` method to report the entire 'actual' object is wordy, but may save you from starting the debugger.
-1. The values should be bracketed in some way so whitespace errors are obvious
+1. The values should be bracketed in some way so whitespace errors are obvious.

 Bracketing turns this: